peteroupc/html3dutil/doc/H3DU.Math.md

 #### See Also

-<a href="H3DU.Math.md#H3DU.Math.vec4normInPlace">H3DU.Math.vec4normInPlace</a>
+<a href="H3DU.Math.md#H3DU.Math.vec4normalizeInPlace">H3DU.Math.vec4normalizeInPlace</a>

  <a name='H3DU.Math.quatRotate'></a>
 ### (static) H3DU.Math.quatRotate(quat, angle, v, vy, vz)

-Multiplies a quaternion by a rotation transformation described as an angle and <a href="tutorial-glmath.md">axis of rotation</a>.
+Multiplies a quaternion by a rotation transformation that rotates vectors by the given rotation angle and around the given <a href="tutorial-glmath.md">axis of rotation</a>.
 The result is such that the angle-axis rotation happens before the quaternion's rotation when applied in the global coordinate frame.